SAP-samples/btp-services-intelligent-routing/04-Map Custom Domain Routes/README.md

     > Example: cf custom-domain-map-route mysubaccount.launchpad.cfapps.us20.hana.ondemand.com launchpad.saptfe-demo.com.

-    > Note: If you don't know your SAP Launchpad service URL, go back to the [previous exercise, step 28](../03-Provisioning%20S_HANA%20Apps%20to%20Launchpad/README.md#url) - don't include the complete URL with path, just the basic URL without any path.
+    > Note: If you don't know your SAP Launchpad service URL, go back to the [previous exercise : Step 28](../03-Provisioning%20S_HANA%20Apps%20to%20Launchpad/README.md#url) - don't include the complete URL with path, just the basic URL without any path.

     > Note: Most likely the TXT validation entry (step 14) does not need to be set again and can further be used.
 In this case, certbot will not ask for a renewal of the entry.